Trainwreckadventures/Dynamic_CV/dynamic_cv_app/README.md

 # Note: This .env file is committed for simplicity during development.

-# It was originally in the .gitignore, but since this aapi is temporary I am keeping it here for simplicity
+# It was originally in the .gitignore, but since this api is temporary I am keeping it here for simplicity